jason-moore-io/STIG-Remediation-WN11-CC-000025/README.md

     STIG-ID         : WN11-CC-000025
     Documentation   : https://stigaview.com/products/win11/v2r8/WN11-CC-000025/

-# TESTED ON
+# Tested On
     Date(s) Tested  : 2026-08-29
     Tested By       : Tenable Nessus Vulnerability Management Systems Tested  : Windows 11
     PowerShell Ver. : Build 26100; Revision 9168

-# USAGE
+# Usage
     Run this script in an elevated (Administrator) PowerShell session on the target Windows 11 workstation.
 It creates the DisableIPSourceRouting DWORD under Tcpip\Parameters, sets it to 2, then prints the confirmation output, a PASS/FAIL check, and a reg.exe query so you can capture evidence for the STIG checklist.
 No parameters are required.

-#>

-#

 # Remediation
 New-Item -Path "HKLM:\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters" -Force | Out-Null